pgolo/pilsner/README.md

 ### 4.2.
 Add string normalization units

-Depending on the dictionary and nature of the text supposed to be parsed, string normalization might not be required at all, and nothing specific is to be done in such case.
+- Depending on the dictionary and nature of the text supposed to be parsed, string normalization might not be required at all, and nothing specific is to be done here in such case.
 - Without string normalization, synonyms from the dictionary will be stored as they are and looked up by recognizer case-sensitively.
 - To add a single normalization unit: